wp-plugins/pesapal-pay/readme.txt

 == Description ==

 A quick way to integrate PesaPal to your website to handle the payment process.
-All you need to do is set up what parameters to capture from the form and the plugin will do the rest via the shortcode [pesapal_pay_button] where you can add the attribute button_name to be the text on the button
+All you need to do is set up what parameters to capture from the form and the plugin will do the rest via the shortcode [pesapal_pay_button] where you can add the attribute button_name to be the text on the button.
+You can now alos accept donations via the PesaPal Donate Widget or using the shortcode [pesapal_donate]

 Main Features: